-A3.1 Minimum entry requirements
+Minimum entry requirements

-Participants must hold or be studying towards a deck officer qualification or equivalent awarded by a White List administration.
+Participants must hold or be studying towards a deck officer qualification awarded by a White List administration.
 Deck cadets are permitted to participate in the Scheme but must complete the shipboard experience elements after qualifying as a navigating officer.

-A3.2 Number of hours
+Number of hours

-A3.2.1 Theory Part 1 - Training Level 1
+Theory Part 1 - Training Level 1